maosan132/blog-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Blog App

-> One paragraph statement about the project.
+> In this project I will create a simple blog system as a pratice sandbox to learn the basics of Ruby on Rails including:

+-Models, Views, and Controllers (MVC)
+-Data Structures & Relationships
+-Routing
+-Migrations
+-Views with forms, partials, and helpers
+-RESTful design
+-Adding gems for extra features

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages,
-- frameworks,
+- Ruby 2.6
+- Ruby in Rails 5
-- technologies used
+- Git Flow

 ## Live Demo